gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter8.md

     module.exports = TodaysWeatherForecast;

 #### Red, Green, Refactor ####
-There are few improvements we can make to this code, now that all of our tests are passing and our coverage looks solid, it's time for the refactor phase:
+There are few improvements we can make to this code, now that all of our tests are passing and our coverage looks solid, it's time for the refactor phase.
+What is refactoring?
+Martin Fowler [put it best in his book](http://refactoring.com/):

+> …is a disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior.

+> Its heart is a series of small behavior preserving transformations.
+Each transformation (called a “refactoring”) does little, but a sequence of transformations can produce a significant restructuring.
+Since each refactoring is small, it’s less likely to go wrong.
+The system is kept fully working after each small refactoring, reducing the chances that a system can get seriously broken during the restructuring.

+Let's start by applying the `extract method` technique ([see here for an example](http://refactoring.com/catalog/extractMethod.html)):

 	var TodaysWeatherForecast = Backbone.Model.extend({
         initialize: function () {